biglotteryfund/blf-alpha/docs/getting-started.md

 Create a directory called `/etc/blf/` and make sure it is writeable.
 This is where application secrets will be stored.

-Optional: you can override the location of this directory by setting an environment variable like so:
+**Optional**: for Windows users, you can override the location of this directory by setting an environment variable like so:

 ```
 SECRET_DIR=C:/Users/Someone/FolderName